 Final word

-This means your beloved PS5 games might just carry over to the PS6.
+Your beloved PS5 games might just carry over to the PS6.
 Plus, get ready for a serious boost in specs.
-And don’t forget, there’s a new Xbox on the horizon too, which is set to arrive around the same time.
-The wait might be long, but it’s definitely going to be worth it when the PS6 finally hits the scene.
+The wait might be long, but it’s going to be worth it when the PS6 finally hits the scene.
 Get ready for an incredible journey into the future of gaming.